 Mexico’s educational context

-Education performance at age 15 and attainment in secondary education are lower than the OECD average.
-The average impact of socio-economic background on student performance is around the OECD average for students at age 15, but large performance and completion gaps persist, especially for indigenous and low socio-economic status populations.
-System-level policies should focus on improving educational success of students from diverse backgrounds and delivering quality education across all schools, including upper secondary and vocational education and training.
-Raising the quality of teaching, professionalisation of school leaders and providing transparency in governance and funding across the system are key issues.
+Students: Mexico is working to increase education performance and attainment in compulsory education.
+Large performance and completion gaps persist, especially for indigenous and low socio-economic status populations.
+System-level policies should focus on improving educational success of students from diverse backgrounds and delivering quality education across all schools, including upper secondary and VET.

 Permanent URL: www.oecd.org/edu/policyoutlook.htm